|Distance (km)||Ascent (metres)||Number of days|

 The Great Trossachs Path is suitable for beginners.
 Waymarking is good, the route is relatively short and steep sections are fairly limited.
 Apart from one short muddy section at Inversnaid, the quality of the path surface is good.
 The longest section between facilities is around the north shore of Loch Katrine.
 However there is an option to skip this section by sailing on the Steamship Sir Walter Scott.

-There are currently limited options for overnight accommodation in Brig o’ Turk, Stronachlachar and Inversnaid.
-There are eco-lodges at Loch Katrine here with daily rates from £40 per night and plentiful options in Callander.
+There are plenty of options in Callander, especially B&Bs and hotels.The options for overnight accommodation in Brig o’ Turk, Stronachlachar and Inversnaid are currently much more limited.
+Click here for eco-lodges on Loch Katrine with daily rates (in 2018) from £40 per night.
+There are also some tent pitches on Loch Katrine.

 None at present